Painting your nails

 Putting your purse on the table

 releon8211/ShutterstockThink of all the dirty places that you leave your purse throughout the day like the coffee shop floor, for instance.
 The bottom of your bag is probably crawling with germs—germs that you certainly don't want to transfer to your kitchen table, countertops, couch, or even bed.
 Yes, it's easy to throw your bag on the kitchen counter or dining room table after walking in the door, but don't.
 Sling your purse on the back of a chair, on a hook, or on a designated side table, says Swann.
-Also, consider removing these 12 items from your handbag to reduce the bulk.
+Want to put your phone on the table instead?
+Here's how gross the typical cellphone is.

 Brushing your hair anywhere besides a bathroom